BeardedITDad/FluentCommunity-Customizer/README.md

 This repository contains a collection of **custom code snippets** designed to enhance and automate WordPress sites running **FluentCommunity**, **Paid Memberships Pro**, and related tools.

 These scripts solve real-world problems for site admins, from auto-generating usernames to setting default notification preferences for new spaces.
-All snippets are safe to copy and paste directly into your WordPress site’s `functions.php` file.
+All snippets are safe to copy and paste directly into your WordPress site’s `functions.php` file **(preferably inside a child theme — more on that below).**

 ---